manish-mogan/Projects-Portfolio/leetcode/README.md

 1. Open a problem folder.
 2. Read `problem.md` and fill in the **Notes** section (approach, edge cases, complexity).
-3. Implement the solution in `solution.py`.
+3. Implement the solution in `solution.ipynb`.

 ## Naming